kira-pitman/javascript-carnival-2/README.md

 ## Summary

 Welcome to the JavaScript Carnival!
 It's a wonderful place full of exciting games and activities...
 Just kidding!
 All three of our games are broken.
 Please help us fix the carnival using your JavaScript skills.
+We're also going to use some modules to help us out and spice things up.

 ## Timebox